DragonFire: Laser fire power

 Live trials

-In November 2022 at the MOD’s Porton Down range, Leonardo proved the tracking capability of its new laser beam director as part of the ongoing LDEW trials.
+At the MOD’s Porton Down range, Leonardo proved the tracking capability of its new laser beam director as part of the ongoing LDEW trials.
 The DragonFire demonstrator was fired at targets over several ranges, demanding pinpoint accuracy from the beam director.
+The results so far have been impressive, with pinpoint accuracy maintained at long ranges.
+The next step will be maturing this technology and developing it into a battlefield-ready suite of capabilities.